agmoss/klearlink-api/README.md

 Here, we see an inter-organizational match indicating that your applicant is non-compliant on a loan originated by another organization.

 You do not see what organization the non-compliant loan originated from, nor do you obtain any additional information on the organization, nor do you see any consumer_facts or credit_facts that you do not already have.

+The statistics field provides aggregated information about the matched records:
+- `days_since_last_application`: Number of days since the most recent application
+- `days_since_last_origination`: Number of days since the most recent origination (if any)
+- `average_credit_age`: Average age in days of active credit lines
+- `number_of_active_loans`: Count of currently outstanding credit lines (originated, compliant, or non-compliant)

 :::